adjust/windows_sdk/README.md

 It's also possible to install the Adjust package through the NuGet Package Manager for your Windows Phone or Windows Store project.

-### <a id="integrate-adjust-package"></a>Integrate Adjust SDK into your app
+### <a id="integrate-adjust-package"></a>Integrate the Adjust SDK into your app

-In the Solution Explorer, open the file `App.xaml.cs`.
+In Solution Explorer, open the `App.xaml.cs` file.
 Add the `using AdjustSdk;` statement at the top of the file.

-Here is a snippet of the code that has to be added in `OnLaunched` method of your app.
+Here is a snippet of the code that has to be added in the `OnLaunched` method of your app.

 ```cs
 using AdjustSdk;